SEO for React Websites

 The source code for this particular react page (shown above) with JavaScript disabled shows there is only one single element accessible to search engines without JavaScript and this is the title tag and meta description of the page (this is empty because the page is noindexed).

-Critical webpage elements to help with ranking like; the H1, content, images are not available until the page has been rendered.
+Critical webpage elements that help with ranking like; the H1, content, images may not be available until the page has been rendered.

 Checking Sites with JavaScript Enabled